-This campsite has some interesting types of accommodation - they have normal mobile homes or tent and caravan pitches but also have tree houses, gypsy caravans and fisherman's huts !
+This campsite has some interesting types of accommodation - they have the typical mobile homes or tent and caravan pitches but also have tree houses, gypsy caravans and fisherman's huts !
 So something to suit everyone!

 There is plenty to see and do in Carnac itself and in the surrounding villages.